 A consultation held to show off plans to substantially upgrade Holborn tube station has found, unsurprisingly, widespread support for the plans.
-TfL can now move onto the next stage which is to flesh out the plans ahead of a second consultation in 2020 before seeking planning permissions.
+TfL can now move onto the next stage which is to flesh out the plans ahead of the second consultation in 2020 before seeking planning permissions.

 The intention is to build a brand new entrance on the north side of High Holborn to relieve congestion on the existing Kingsway entrance, while also improving access to the Piccadilly line platforms.